Cyclic covers and toroidal embeddings: Introduction

-The right hand side is a product of fields, and $Y$ identifies with the disjoint union of the normalization of $X$ in each field.
+The right hand side is a product of fields (the function fields of the irreducible components of $Y$), and $Y$ identifies with the disjoint union of the normalization of $X$ in each field.
 By construction, $Y/k$ is a normal algebraic variety (possibly disconnected).

 \begin{itemize} \item[a)] The class of $T$ becomes an invertible rational function $\psi$ on $Y$ such that $\psi^n=\pi^*\varphi$.
 We have $\pi^*D=\dv(\psi)$ and